djfrsn/gulp-studio/README.md

 #### SASS

-app/lib/styles for all stylesheets
+app/lib/styles for all your styling needs

-app/lib/styles/critical/_modules/_critical.scss - Any css written here will be inlined in app/index.html after running 'gulp paint' or 'gulp crit'
+app/lib/styles/critical/_modules/_critical.scss - Any css written here will be inlined in app/index.html after running 'gulp crit' or if _critical changes after running 'gulp paint'

 #### HTML